 Start date delay due to coronavirus

-The start date of the Residential Tenancies Amendment Act 2018 has been delayed due to coronavirus (COVID-19), with the amendments to be introduced by 1 January 2021, rather than the original 1 July 2020.
+The start date of the Residential Tenancies Amendment Act 2018 has been delayed due to coronavirus (COVID-19) pandemic, with the amendments to be introduced by 1 January 2021, rather than the planned 1 July 2020.

-Note: The Government has replicated a small number of provisions from the Residential Tenancies Amendment Act 2018 into the new laws addressing the moratorium on evictions for non-payment of rent due to COVID-19.
+Note: The Government has replicated a small number of provisions from the Residential Tenancies Amendment Act 2018 into the temporary laws introduced in March addressing the moratorium on evictions for non-payment of rent due to coronavirus (COVID-19).
 These provisions relate to family violence and rental agreements.

 To make sure industry and community groups are ready by 1 January 2021, we will provide a range of information materials.